 I have friends that make a point to stay abreast of current affairs.
 I have friends who make-believe play with their children.
 I have friends who shower.
 As much as I respect my friends for having these habits, the reality is I just don’t see the value in regular exfoliation.

 The good news is our values change.
 I didn’t always love running.
 Before I tried yoga, I had never done yoga.
 If you want to try something new I would encourage you to start small.
 For a minute there I considered giving up added sugar for a year.
-And then I ate a cookie and told myself to chill the fuck out.
+And then I ate a cookie and told myself to chill out.
 Let’s all just chill out on the resolutions.

 That’s my plan for 2017.
 What’s yours?